Piposh (2021 video game): Announcement and release

-On September 18, 2018, Ronen Gluzman announced on the Facebook group for GamesIS – a non-profit organisation promoting and supporting the Israeli digital gaming industry – that he was currently working on four gaming projects, without mentioning Piposh.
+The same year in September, The Gluzmans announced on the Facebook group for GamesIS – a non-profit organisation promoting and supporting the Israeli digital gaming industry – that he was working on four gaming projects, without mentioning Piposh.
 In mid September, he posted to Facebook asking for developers and designers to contact him via private message to work on an upcoming Piposh project.

 On November 15, the developers set up a Piposh campaign on crowdfunding site Patreon for fans of the series to be able to contribute financially to the reboot.
 The same day the Patreon page was linked to the official "פיפוש המשחק החדש" Facebook page for the reboot.
-Tabajov wanted to pursue this for the fans who wanted to see Piposh return despite content creation, especially game-making, being difficult within Israel.
-He acknowledged that as "the adventure games industry in Israel is almost nonexistent", this would be an opportunity to bring both Piposh and the notion of original local gaming content back to life, requiring financial support from fans to pull it off.
-The campaign is taking place during the game's development, and backers receive regular updates, live broadcasts with illustrators and creators, and merchandise.
-Maki deemed the use of Patreon over Kickstarter as a wise decision, as the fixed monthly income model "allows game developers a greater breathing space and assures them, if they have recruited enough supporters, that the budget will not end in the middle".
-While Patreon is an "unusual choice" due to being little known is Israel, it was chosen over popular crowdfunding sites like Kickstarter and the Israeli Headstart due to them requiring more in their pitches than "charisma and nostalgia"; Ronen noted that when the campaign was launched, they were in the early stages of development rather than in the process of being published.
+Tabakov wanted to pursue this for the fans who wanted to see Piposh return despite content creation, especially game-making, being difficult within Israel.
+He acknowledged that as "the adventure games industry in Israel is almost nonexistent", this was an opportunity to bring both Piposh and the notion of original local gaming content back to life, requiring financial support from fans to pull it off.
+The campaign took place during the game's development, and backers received regular updates, live broadcasts with illustrators and creators, and merchandise.
+Mako deemed the use of Patreon over Kickstarter as a wise decision, as the fixed monthly income model "allows game developers a greater breathing space and assures them, if they have recruited enough supporters, that the budget will not end in the middle".
+While Patreon is an "unusual choice" due to being little known is Israel, it was chosen over popular crowdfunding sites like Kickstarter and the Israeli Headstart due to them requiring more in their pitches than "charisma and nostalgia"; the Gluzmans noted that when the campaign was launched, they were in the early stages of development rather than in the process of being published.
 A Headstart page was later set up.

 In preparation for the comeback, on December 4 the brothers presented an artist's workshop at the 2018 Utopia Festival where they explained how their virtual world built a "compelling and cohesive" audience, as well as some plans for the upcoming title.
-The developers commented "we have no intention of restraining ourselves or creating anything subjecting ourselves to commercial or economic considerations".
+The developers commented that they had no intention of restraining themselves or creating anything subjecting themselves to commercial or economic considerations.

 In 2019, the developers launched a second Headstart campaign to publish the game in early 2020.
 The developers raised 100,000 NIS out of the 150,000 NIS goal by June.
 On the 30th, they hit 203,182 NIS out of the 150,000.

 In mid 2019, Piposh: The Audition was released as a prologue and a demo for a fully released Piposh game coming early 2020.
 It has 35 minutes of gameplay.

 Originally, the game was supposed to be released in September 2019.
-It was later delayed to March 2020, then delayed again to September 2020.
+It was later delayed to March 2020, then delayed again to September.
 Eventually, it was released on April 1, 2021 through Steam.
 While the full version of the game was released in Hebrew, full English support is expected for future updates.